 North Carolina’s Innovation Center (iCenter) was named a State IT Program of the Year 2015 by StateScoop, a national publication that features leaders and innovators in government technology.
 More than 10,000 members of the IT community across the country voted in the online competition.
 The iCenter is a “try before you buy” working lab where technology is tested before the state commits to investing in it.
 More than $6M worth of technology has been evaluated at no cost to the State, helping agencies make better-informed decisions about technology purchases.

 State Chief Information Officer Chris Estes received the State Leadership Award from StateScoop, a distinction given to public sector leaders who are helping government implement new technologies, strategies, and IT programs.
 StateScoop is a leading national publication that features industry trends, leadership, and innovation in state and local government technology.

-Estes, who leads the North Carolina Office of Information Technology Services, was chosen from a national field of nominees during an online vote.
+Estes, who leads the North Carolina Department of Information Technology, was chosen from a national field of nominees during an online vote.
 He was presented with the State Leadership Award at the National Association of State Chief Information Officers’ (NASCIO) conference In May of 2014.

 Estes Recognized as 2014 CIO of the Year